popcornhax/hubitat-mutedeck/readme.md

 3. Select **MuteDeck Webhook Receiver**
 4. Complete installation

-(Alternatively, install manually via Apps Code using the Groovy file.)
+(Alternatively, install manually via Apps Code using the Groovy file and enable oAuth for the app.)

 ---

 ## Configuration

 1. Add the app under **Apps**
-2. (Optional) Enable OAuth for the app in **Apps Code**
-3. Select the Switches you want to map to each MuteDeck state
+2. Select the Switches you want to map to each MuteDeck state
-4. (Optional) Enable Cloud Endpoint access
+3. (Optional) Enable Cloud Endpoint access
-5. Copy the generated webhook URL
+4. Copy the generated webhook URL
-6. Paste the URL into **MuteDeck → Settings → Notifications → Webhook**
+5. Paste the URL into **MuteDeck → Settings → Notifications → Webhook**

 Changes take effect immediately.